BASIC MOVEMENT PATTERNS

 Hip Hinge

-This category of exercises is comprised of exercises that involve a hinging motion at the hip joint, with little to no knee movement.
-These hip dominant exercises are initiated by a contraction of the hip extensors (e.g. glutes, hamstrings) and spinal erectors to extend the hip.
+This category of exercises involves a hinging motion at the hip joint, with little-to-no knee movement.
+These hip-dominant exercises are initiated by a contraction of the hip extensors (e.g. glutes, hamstrings) and spinal erectors to extend the hip.
 These exercises tend to be more of a pulling action as opposed to a push.

 The following are examples of hip hinge exercises: